rwebaz/Governance-Lessons-Project/docs/pages/Stress-Uncertainty.md

 ---
 # Stress Uncertainty

-A deficiency of *Brain Derived Neurotrophic Factors* caused by the stresses of early childhood indirectly damages the adult prefrontal cortex, the hippocampus, as well as the adult hypothalamic adrenal system that is stimulated and regulated by the pituitary gland.
+A deficiency of *Brain Derived Neurotrophic Factors* caused by the stresses of early childhood indirectly damages the adult prefrontal cortex.

-## Table O Contents

-- TOC
-{:toc}
+{% include toc-flammarion.md %}

 ## Inequality and Poverty

+In addition, the hippocampus, as well as the adult hypothalamic adrenal system that is stimulated and regulated by the pituitary gland are affected, as well.

 Pondering optimal, long-term decisions is a liability when your food supply only measures enough for two days of life.